Part 2: Rebuilding in KiNG

 Adjust the kinemage view and read in the map

-The multi-crit kinemage contains much information, most of it abstracted in the default view; the only contacts shown are the bad overlaps.
+The multi-crit kinemage contains much information, most of it abstracted in the default view.
 Use the kinemage display buttons on the right panel of the KiNG window to prepare for the rebuild: turn off the Cαs and turn on mainchain, sidechain, H's, and water.